Navigate to content

 All institutional sectors and economic activities

-Car registration fee – a state fee payable upon first registration of a passenger car in the Estonian Traffic Register.
+Vehicle first registration fee – a state fee payable upon first registration of a vehicle in the Estonian Traffic Register

 Fishing charge – a natural resource charge payable for the right to fish and collect aquatic plants from Estonian water bodies.
 There are separate charges for recreational and commercial fishing.